-As described under Part I, Item 3-Legal Proceedings in this Annual Report, on July 13, 2015, Otsuka Pharmaceutical Development & Commercialization, Inc. ("Otsuka PD&C") filed a Citizen Petition with the FDA which requested that the FDA refuse to approve the NDA for ARISTADA or delay approval of such NDA until the exclusivity rights covering long-acting aripiprazole expire in December 2017.
+As described in Note 15, Commitments and Contingencies, of the Notes to Consolidated Financial Statements in this Directors' Report, on July 13, 2015, Otsuka Pharmaceutical Development & Commercialization, Inc. ("Otsuka PD&C") filed a Citizen Petition with the FDA which requested that the FDA refuse to approve the NDA for ARISTADA or delay approval of such NDA until the exclusivity rights covering long-acting aripiprazole expire in December 2017.
 The FDA approved ARISTADA on October 5, 2015 and, concurrent with such approval, denied Otsuka PD&C's Citizen Petition.
 On October 15, 2015, Otsuka Pharm.
-Co., Otsuka PD&C, and Otsuka America Pharmaceutical, Inc. (collectively, "Otsuka") filed an action for declaratory and injunctive relief against the FDA requesting, among other things, that the court vacate FDA's approval of the ARISTADA NDA.
-We have successfully intervened in, and received the court's approval to become a party to, this action.
-The action is currently pending before the court; oral arguments were held on January 7, 2016.
+Co., Otsuka PD&C, and Otsuka America Pharmaceutical, Inc. (collectively, "Otsuka") filed an action for declaratory and injunctive relief with the United States District Court for the District of Columbia (the "DC Court") against the FDA requesting, among other things, that the DC Court vacate FDA's approval of the ARISTADA NDA.
+We successfully intervened in, and received the DC Court's approval to become a party to, this action.